$1 \leftrightarrow 2$ Processes of a Sterile Neutrino Around Electroweak Scale in the Thermal Plasma: Aspect from the gauge

-For the Goldstone channels, one can also replace the Goldstone external leg by a ``vector boson'' with the polarization vector $\frac{p_2^{\mu}}{i m_V}$, equivalent to picking up the ``quasi-poles'' corresponding to the $\propto p_2^{\mu} p_2^{\nu}$ terms in the $R_{\xi}$ propagator.
+The above discussions only involve the longitudinal polarizations of the vector bosons.
+For the Goldstone channels, we have pointed out in Ref.~\cite{VectorBosonMyPaper} that these Goldstone external legs can be replaced by a ``vector boson'' with the polarization vector $\frac{p_2^{\mu}}{i m_V}$, } equivalent to picking up the ``quasi-poles'' corresponding to the $\propto p_2^{\mu} p_2^{\nu}$ terms in the $R_{\xi}$ propagator.

-One might notice that the Ward-Takahashi identity is not rigorously satisfied if one tries to verify this identity on the practical formulas defined in (\ref{MWV}, \ref{MWGS}, \ref{MZV}, \ref{MZGS}).
-However, if we include the hard thermal one-loop corrections to the gauge vertices(Page 161 in Ref.~\cite{ThermalFieldBook}),
+One might notice that the Ward-Takahashi identity is not rigorously satisfied {perturbative} if {one only keeps the tree-level part} in (\ref{MWV}, \ref{MWGS}, \ref{MZV}, \ref{MZGS}). {This can be fixed} if we introduce the hard thermal one-loop corrections to the gauge vertices(Page 161 in Ref.~\cite{ThermalFieldBook}),